TiliaceaeSU/PBAT/README.md

 # Personalized Behavior-Aware Transformer for Multi-Behavior Sequential Recommendation
-This is the implementation of our work Personalized Behavior-Aware Transformer for Multi-Behavior Sequential Recommendation in ACM Multimedia 2023.
+This is the implementation for our paper "Personalized Behavior-Aware Transformer for Multi-Behavior Sequential Recommendation", ACM Multimedia 2023.
 ![](PBAT.jpg)

 </div>